ausmeyer/intro-biostats-epi/index.md

   - If your patient has a positive test, there is a 75% chance of having disease.

 ---
-## Basic structure involves adding new information to probability
+## Involves adding new information to existing probability

 <br>
 > - Start with pre-test probability
-  - This data is available all over the place
+  - This data is available all over the place (e.g. any prevalence data)
   - Example: Region 6 prevalence of influenza right now is __\(\approx 4\%\)__

 <br>